-When I taught economics I looked for current, but historical moments to illustrate fundamental economic principles.
-Tuesday night’s and Wednesday’s price movements on the stock markets provide a wonderful lesson in the basic laws of supply and demand.
+When I taught economics I looked for current, or historical moments to illustrate fundamental economic principles.

-The supply and demand graph below illustrates how an increase in a stock's demand, caused by an expected increase in future profits, pushes stock prices and the volume traded higher.
+The supply and demand graph below illustrates how an increase in a stock's demand (XYZ), caused by an expected increase in future profits, pushes stock prices and the volume traded higher.
+(Prices increase from P1 to P2 and volume increases from V1 to V2.)
 This is exactly what happened following the shocking election of Donald Trump to be the next President of the United States.

-Higher Rock Education & Learning is not recommending these stocks.
-These examples were chosen to illustrate how a historical event that causes a change in expected future earnings affects the demand for a company.
+Higher Rock Education and Learning is not recommending the stocks mentioned in this blog.
+These examples were chosen to illustrate how a historical event that causes a change in expected future earnings impacts a company's stock price.
 Investors should consult an advisor to discuss whether or not investing in a stock meets the investor's risk tolerance and investment objectives.

 Investors are also asking "Which industries and companies would be hurt by a Trump presidency?"
 Stay tuned.
 We will address that subject in a blog early next week.